ctapmex/zkTreeUtil/README.txt

-                                   a normal, empty directory) -of,--output-file <filename>      output file to which znode information should be written -p,--path <znodepath>             path to the zookeeper subtree rootnode.
+                                   a normal, empty directory) -of,--output-file <filename>      output file to which znode information should be written -xf,--output-xmlfile <filename>   output xml-file to which znode information should be written -p,--path <znodepath>             path to the zookeeper subtree rootnode.
- -xf,--output-xmlfile <filename>   output xml-file to which znode
-                                   information should be written -z,--zookeeper <zkhosts>          zookeeper remote servers (ie
+ -z,--zookeeper <zkhosts>          zookeeper remote servers (ie
                                    "localhost:2181")

 Export is available in three formats:
-  - The file structure (output-dir)
+Â  - The file structure (output-dir)
-     As specified for the output directory is created for each node or folder or file.
+Â Â Â Â  As specified for the output directory is created for each node or folder Â Â Â Â  or file.
 Repeating the tree structure.
-If the node is set (value), it is stored in a file.
-For nodes/folders the value stored in folders file '_znode'.
+If the node is set Â Â Â Â  (value), it is stored in a file.
+For nodes/folders the value stored in folders Â Â Â Â  file '_znode'.
-     The main limitation of this format - file redundant system does not support all characters in the name.
+Â Â Â Â  The main limitation of this format - file redundant system does not support all Â Â Â Â  characters in the name.
 For example ':'.
-  - A flat file (output-file)
+Â  - A flat file (output-file)
-     In the set of output files created by the string of the form path=/ss val=dd type='ephemeral' path - the path node. val - the value, if specified type - the type of node. ephemeral - temporary node.
+Â Â Â Â  In the set of output files created by the string of the form Â Â Â Â  path=/ss val=dd type='ephemeral'
+Â Â Â Â  path - the path node.
+Â Â Â Â  val - the value, if specified
+Â Â Â Â  type - the type of node. ephemeral - temporary node.
-  - Xml file
+Â  - Xml file
-     In the set of output files created nodes (znode), keeping all attribute information
+Â Â Â Â  In the set of output files created nodes (znode), keeping all Â Â Â Â  attribute information

 To be able to export a certain subtree ZooKeeper, is the key 'p'.
 The parameter 'z' is address of the server supports specifying multiple servers